ksadangrit/melbourne-housing/README.md

 view(footscray_lot)
 ```

 There is only one row with `footscray_lot` suburb.
-It appears that this row was created with the incorrect suburb name as footscray lot suburb doesn't exist and this house address is in the footscry suburb.
+It appears that this row was created with the incorrect suburb name as Footscray lot suburb doesn't exist and this house address is in the Footscray suburb.
 We'll then find the missing values from the rows with `footscray` suburb

 ```
 # Find the missing values for our row by filtering in all the rows that have Footscray suburb